eurec4a/eurec4a-intake/RELEASING.md

 4. create a git tag named `vX.Y.Z` according to the new version
 5. update the `CHANGELOG.md` such that it contains a new `(unreleased)` placeholder for upcoming changes
 6. create the release on github
-7. ensure the release is propadated to zenodo
+7. ensure the release is propagated to zenodo

 ## version number